dgwhited/guardduty-runbooks/runbooks/backdoor-runtime-c-cactivity-b.md

 * **Feature:** Runtime Monitoring

-This finding informs you that the listed EC2 instance or a container within your AWS environment is querying an IP associated with a known command and control (C&C) server.
+This finding informs you that a process running on the listed EC2 instance or a container within your AWS environment is querying an IP address associated with a known command and control (C&C) server.
 The listed instance or container might be potentially compromised.
 Command and control servers are computers that issue commands to members of a botnet.

 A botnet is a collection of internet-connected devices that might include PCs, servers, mobile devices, and Internet of Things devices, that are infected and controlled by a common type of malware.
 Botnets are often used to distribute malware and gather misappropriated information, such as credit card numbers.
 Depending on the purpose and structure of the botnet, the C&C server might also issue commands to begin a distributed denial of service (DDoS) attack.